Islamic State defies air strikes by shelling Syrian Kurdish town

 One of the shells hit a minibus near Tavsanli, a Turkish village within sight of Kobani.
 A large hole was visible in the rear of the vehicle.

-Heavy weapons fire was audible, and authorities blocked off the road toward the border.
+Heavy weapons fire was audible, and authorities blocked off the road towards the border.

 "The situation has intensified since the morning.
 We are not letting anyone through right now because it is not secure at all.
 There is constant fighting, you can hear it," the official said.